-The most common sight are birds.
+The most common sight is birds.
 Squirrels come in second; sometimes they’re in pairs: darting, jumping, chasing, climbing.

 But today I saw two: hopping, playing tag, hangin’ out.
 Then a third one appeared.
 One hops to my left, the other scurries right, while the third goes in a circle.
 They were on the smaller side, perhaps siblings from this year’s batch.

 Then to my delight, a fourth one-hopped into view.
 A bit larger and more deliberate in movement.
 I surmised this to be their mom.
 For quite a while I admired their comings and goings, their freedom and their life.